How Much Money Does The Catholic Church Have?

 When was the catholic church founded?

 The Catholic Church was founded by Jesus Christ and dates back to 590 CE.
 It is one of the oldest religious institutions in history.
-Pope Gregory I began to widespread his efforts by converting pagan people to christian.
-In this time a great political and military revolution took place.
+Pope Gregory I began to spread his efforts by converting pagan people to Christianity.
+During this time a great political and military revolution took place.
 The major control was in the hands of the popes.
 This became historical and was marked as the start of the catholic church.

 The Pope is the leader of the Catholic Church, residing in Vatican City.
-This small walled enclave within Rome is home to a number of catholic churches, papal apartments and offices, all led by the Pope himself.
+This small walled enclave within Rome is home to several catholic churches, papal apartments, and offices, all led by the Pope himself.
 The Pontiff lives in a large suite of rooms in the Apostolic Palace, located at the heart of Vatican City.

 The Catholic Church is one of the oldest religious institutions in the world and traces its roots back to 33 AD.
 It has grown substantially since then, with an estimated 1.3 billion members worldwide, making it the largest Christian denomination.
 The catholic faith is practiced by people from all corners of the globe and there are currently over 2000 Catholics.